-Dell SupportAssist OS Recovery is a standalone tool that is preinstalled in all Dell computers installed with Windows operating system.
+Dell SupportAssist OS Recovery is a stand-alone tool that is preinstalled in Dell computers running Windows operating system.
 It consists of tools to diagnose and troubleshoot issues that may occur before your computer boots to the operating system.
 It enables you to diagnose hardware issues, repair your computer, back up your files, or restore your computer to its factory state.

-You can also download it from the Dell Support website to troubleshoot and fix your computer when it fails to boot into their primary operating system due to software or hardware failures.
+You can also download it from the Dell Support website to troubleshoot and fix your computer when it fails to boot into the primary operating system due to software or hardware failures.

-For more information about the Dell SupportAssist OS Recovery, see Dell SupportAssist OS Recovery User's Guide at www.dell.com/serviceabilitytools.
+For more information about the Dell SupportAssist OS Recovery, see Dell SupportAssist OS Recovery User's Guide at Serviceability Tools at the Dell Support Site.
 Click SupportAssist and then, click SupportAssist OS Recovery.